webmaeistro/devz-docz/infrasec/aws/aws-organizations.md

 <!-- tocstop -->

-## Martin's experience Patterns
+## I Patterns

-As Martin's experience has begun adopting AWS Organizations for most of my new projects, I have developed a number of patterns for organizations.
+As I has begun adopting AWS Organizations for most of my new projects, I have developed a number of patterns for organizations.
 For a more thorough description of the process of bootstrapping a new AWS Organization, see the [Bootstrapping an AWS